TildenWinston/myDash/README.md

 * API keys and other secrets have been properly removed and replaced
 * /Todo/ was updated to match styling of weather

-Other issues have also been fixed, but more still exist
+Other issues have also been fixed, but more, such as inconsistant styling with the calendar and GPA modules, still exist.

 # Architecture